Peter Straub: Career

 After mixed success with two attempts at literary mainstream novels in the mid-1970s (Marriages and Under Venus), Straub dabbled in the supernatural for the first time with Julia (1975).
 He recalls that "The reason I chose to write scary books was because, at the time, there were three horror novels that had been enormously successful: The Exorcist, Rosemary's Baby and The Other.
 But there were only three of them, so it looked to me as though there was plenty of room for newcomers.
 And if I wrote in the horror genre, I knew I could do anything.
 I could experiment."
 He followed Julia with If You Could See Me Now (1977), and came to widespread public attention with his fifth novel, Ghost Story (1979), which was a critical success and was later loosely adapted into a 1981 film starring Fred Astaire.
 In 1980, he published the fantasy Shadowland.
 After returning to America, he wrote Floating Dragon, which won the August Derleth Award.
 He said "I knew that this book would be an at least temporary farewell to the supernatural material that had been my daily fare."
-He coauthored the horror-fantasy The Talisman with his longtime friend Stephen King.
+He coauthored the horror-fantasy The Talisman (1984) with his longtime friend Stephen King.

 After a fallow period, Straub re-emerged in 1988 with Koko, a non-supernatural (though horrific) novel about the Vietnam war.
 Koko was followed by Mystery (1990) and The Throat (1993).
 The three novels comprise the "Blue Rose Trilogy", which extended Straub's experiments with metafiction and unreliable narrators.

 In 1990, Straub published Houses Without Doors, a collection of short fiction including the shorter version of the novella Mrs. God.
 In 1996, he published the mainstream thriller The Hellfire Club.
 In 1999, Straub published Mr. X, a novel with a doppelgänger theme.
 The novel pays homage to H. P. Lovecraft, as the eponymous character writes in a similar style.
-In 2001, Straub and King rejoined forces for Black House, a loose sequel to The Talisman which tied that book in with King's The Dark Tower series.
-2003 saw the publication of Lost Boy, Lost Girl, followed a year later by the related In the Night Room.
+In 2001, Straub and King rejoined forces for Black House, the sequel to The Talisman which tied that book in with King's The Dark Tower series.
+Lost Boy, Lost Girl was published in 2003; a year later, the related In the Night Room was released.
 Both won the Bram Stoker Award.